 Tip For Tap: Make sure that the kegerator you purchase fits the space you choose for it.
 When we first added a kegerator to our office (pretty sweet, right?), the kegerator was not designed to be installed into an inline countertop.
 The result was that the vent fan was enclosed by the counter and couldn’t cool the fridge properly.
 Lesson learned, but not the easy way!

 (FALL SEASONALS: The History Behind the Nostalgic Season for Beer)

 Buy or D.I.Y?

-Once you’ve found a great place for your home draught system, next you’ll want to consider your options.
+Once you’ve found a great place for your home draft system, next you’ll want to consider your options.
 Most of your decisions will depend on your budget and whether you want to purchase a prefabricated kegerator or plan on going with a do-it-yourself conversion kit.

-Today, there are a number of companies that specialize in kegerators for commercial draught systems and the home bar.
+Today, there are a number of companies that specialize in kegerators for commercial draft systems and the home bar.
 Kegerators can be freestanding or installed inline with an existing bar or counter.
 They even come in walk-in cooler versions—a guy can dream, right?

 Going the pre-fab route may mean a higher initial investment, but you’ll save the time and energy of hacking into a standard fridge or freezer and using a conversion kit.
 I mean, some people just aren’t very comfortable with a Sawzall!